 So what does cake have to do with this blog?
 Well, the other day I was baking this cake and thinking that many of the people who read me might never get to visit Portugal.
 And if they do it’s not likely they’ll ever get to eat a cake baked by someone’s mother – you know what I mean: the kind of flavours we grew up with.
-This is the kind of cake village grannies would cook for their grandchildren.
+This is the kind of food village grannies would cook for their grandchildren.
 So today I’m making a different kind of post and sharing with you a Portuguese recipe for corn flour cake.

 A few things about this cake: